arnaud00013/Experimental_evolution_S_pombe/README.md

 -Rscript H2O2_binary_sensitivity_clusters_Differential_expression_analysis.r
   - Dependencies: r/4.2.2 and packages "DESeq2", "ggplot2", "dplyr" and "ggrepel"

--The reference fasta sequences and gtf files
+-The reference fasta and gff3 files

 -The list of samples